ravir4/DevOpsInsights/results.md

 3. In the log view, find the `Check {{site.data.keyword.DRA_short}} report here` message and click the link to open the report.

-## Developer Insights and Team Dynamics reports
+## Developer Insights and Team reports

 You can view dashboards about your team and code after an initial data mining period.
-In the service navigation menu, click **Developer Insights** or **Team Dynamics** and then select a data category to view this information.
+In the service navigation menu, click **Developer Insights** or **Team** and then select a data category to view this information.